 The American Dream is alive and anything is possible.
 In the midst of uncertainty and turmoil, ingenuity has still managed to thrive, with Americans starting new businesses at the fastest rate in over a decade.
 3.2 million people have filed for a US business application in 2020, up from 2.7 million at the same point in 2019.

 These entrepreneurs show us that the American Dream – the freedom to start something out of nothing and make your own way in the world – is still alive and well.

-Why now is actually a great time to start a business
+Here is why now is actually a great time to start a business:

 1. There’s plenty of room in the market

 The U.S. lost more businesses during the first three months of the pandemic than it normally does in an entire year, with hundreds of thousands of businesses permanently shutting their doors.
 COVID-19 has accelerated the process of transformation, creating opportunities for new businesses to embrace a new future.